learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 ### Running Our Simulation

-Now comes the fun part--actually running our simulation!
+Now comes the fun part--actually running your simulation!

 In the cell below, create a simulation with the following parameters: